axelpale/affineplane/docs/API.md

 Functions for a special 3D affine transformation that consists of a translation in 3D, rotation around z-axis, and uniform scaling, alias dilation.
-In other words, the transformation is a 2D Helmert transformation with additional ability to translate along z-axis, hence the name.
+In other words, the transformation is a 3D Helmert transformation with a limited ability to rotate only about z-axis.

 A [helm3](#affineplanehelm3) is an object `{ a, b, x, y, z }`